NeoHW/tp/docs/UserGuide.md

 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
 * The `edit` command accepts parameters which consists of:
-    *  `INDEX` positive integer from 1 onwards, indicating the index of patient in the PatientSync list.
+    *  `INDEX`: Positive integer, indicating the index of patient in the PatientSync list.
-    *  `patientHospitalId` non-negative numeric characters which uniquely identifies patient,
+    *  `patientHospitalId`: String of non-negative numeric characters which uniquely identifies patient,
-    * `name`, `preferredName` String which contains alphanumeric characters,
+    * `name`, `preferredName`: String which contains alphanumeric characters and spaces,
-    *  `foodPreference`, `familyCondition`, `hobby` String and all kinds of characters
+    *  `foodPreference`, `familyCondition`, `hobby`: String and all kinds of characters
-    *  `tag` which are alphanumeric.
+    *  `tag`: String which are alphanumeric.
 * Editing a patient can have repeated fields for `f/FOOD_PREFERENCE`, `c/FAMILY_CONDITION`, `h/HOBBY` and `t/TAG`.
-* When editing `foodPreference`, `familyCondition`, `hobby`, `tag`, the existing input field of the patient will be removed i.e adding of tags is not cumulative.
+* When editing `foodPreference`, `familyCondition`, `hobby`, `tag`, the pre-existing inputs of the patient will be removed i.e adding of tags is not cumulative.
 * You can remove all the patient’s tags by typing `t/` without specifying any tags after it.

 <box type="info" seamless>